Thursday, August 24, 2017

 patiently waiting while the Museum's crack shop staff

-members, John Melanson and Randy Leclair cut and create a
+members, John Melanson and Randy Leclair cut and created a

 replacement wood wheel for the right front of Phil's wheelchair.